These Refried Beans are all you need to complete your Mexican meals! Nothing fancy, nothing fake, just great beans from an easy recipe.

 Cooked beans that have not been fried, only last about 3 days in the fridge before they get spoiled.
 Refried beans last up to 10 days in an air tight container stored in the fridge.

 Refried beans can be left out for a couple of hours at room temperature.
-Leaving them longer could make them spoiled and
+Leaving them at room temperature longer could make them spoil faster.

 Ingredients